modcloth/mithril/README.md

 In order to test the PostgreSQL integration, you will also have to have a PostgreSQL server available.
-The default URI used by the tests is the following, which requires the presence of a `mithril_test` databasa:
+The default URI used by the tests is the following, which requires the presence of a `mithril_test` database:

 ```
 postgres://localhost/mithril_test?sslmode=disable